-1.Know your access websites and passwords
+Know your access websites and passwords

 You might think you know them off by heart, you use them all the time right!
 Well yes, you might be fine but in the unexpected event that jet lag drags you down, lost suitcases distract you or a bout of sea sickness intervenes, have a back up email or synced note handy with a few reminders to support a tired mind.

-2. Know your assessments timetable
+Know your assessments timetable

 This is a biggie.
-It’s no use working hard on an assignment that wasnt even due for another two weeks while completely missing one due tomorrow.
-Read your timetable, write down the due date for your assignments and assessments in bold clear writing.
-These are your deadlines and you need to meet them no matter what holiday cheer you have been tippling or how nice the beach looks from the waves.
+It’s no use working hard on an assignment that wasn’t even due for another two weeks while completely missing one due tomorrow.
+Make a study timetable by taking your study load into consideration, recording your study schedule and sticking to it!

 Check your internet access options for reliability

-4. Find a variety of local research options
+Find a variety of local research options

 Make the most of exploring new towns and check out the libraries, town halls and historical societies for facts and ideas to add to your assignments.
 Learn first hand from locals and explore newspaper articles in the towns you visit.
 Ask questions, observe, take notes.

 Take your writing tools, notebooks, chargers etc

 While we can access dictionaries, thesauruses and often textbooks online, you may still need to have a notebook for jotting down ideas and research notes unless you like to record these on your phone or tablet/laptop.
 Have a few spare pens and post-it notes handy for reflection and indexing.

 Schedule in study along with holiday activities

 This doesn’t have to mean study takes over your holiday, just that sections of time are put away to focus and keep working on your study goals.
 Maybe waking up half an hope earlier each morning and hitting the books or planning to study from 3 -5 pm each day.

 Eat well, sleep well

 It’s a poor holiday where you are sick or tired the whole time and if that’s the case, study will become a struggle on top of that.
 Keep yourself at the top of your game by getting good sleep, good food and plenty of water.

-Use a variety of multi media options
+Use a variety of multimedia options

 We can get caught in a rut with study but depending on what subject you are studying, consider incorporating different media into your assignment work.
 A short video here, a sound file there and a collage of photographs might make the difference between a credit and a distinction for your work and helps you stay interested in your own work.

-9. Take a break
+Take a break – study smart not hard

 Make it fun!